Master of Divinity in Biblical Literature & Languages (M.Div.)

 The Master of Divinity in Biblical Literature & Languages (M.Div.) at Regent University is accredited by The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).

-On completing the Master of Divinity Biblical Literature & Languages, you will be able to:
+On completing the Master of Divinity Biblical Literature & Languages, you can:

 - Develop practical solutions to ministry challenges through discipleship training practices and Christian faith-based community principles.